-- 1. Four Reward Days are offered each year at the end of each term.
-Rewards Days may include a barbecue at school or an incursion. - 2.
+- 1. Two Rewards Days are offered each year at the end of each semester.
+Rewards Days may include a barbecue at school incursion or an excursion. - 2.
 Certificates for Bronze, Silver, Gold and Platinum levels of achievement are issued at the end of the year to students who have finished the year at that level. - 3.
 Interim rewards including canteen vouchers may also be issued.

-D. NEGATIVE POINTS: (Generally of 1 point value at each stage of intervention)
+NEGATIVE POINTS: (Generally of 1 point value at each stage of intervention) D.

 An example of a negative point would be a classroom misdemeanour.
 If the issue is serious the classroom teacher will impose an action (such as a detention) and a negative point will be issued.
-If the issue is subsequently resolved at this point, the student has lost a point.
+If the issue is subsequently resolved, the student has lost a point.